fmdunlap/ee451_huffman/README.md

 ### Overview

 Hi, y'all!
-Here's the bones of our soon-to-be encryption project.
+Here's our work-in-progress compression project.

 Take a peak at the instructions below on how to build.
 I've already put some of the basics in, but not much.

 Source: I just modified an excellent template (https://github.com/kigster/cmake-project-template)

+## TODO
+* parallel.c
+  * ~compress~
+    * In this case, that means actually taking the bytes from the original file, and transforming them into to huffman bytes via some bitstream mechanism.
+  * master.gather_chunks
+  * master.writeToDisk

 ## Usage